Message Passing Interface: Overview

 MPI is a communication protocol for programming parallel computers.
 Both point-to-point and collective communication are supported.
 MPI "is a message-passing application programmer interface, together with protocol and semantic specifications for how its features must behave in any implementation."
 MPI's goals are high performance, scalability, and portability.
-MPI remains the dominant model used in high-performance computing today.
+MPI remained the dominant model used in high-performance computing as of 2006.

 MPI is not sanctioned by any major standards body; nevertheless, it has become a de facto standard for communication among processes that model a parallel program running on a distributed memory system.
 Actual distributed memory supercomputers such as computer clusters often run such programs.